thinred/roundcube-docker/README.md

 Steps:

+  1. `cp roundcube/config.inc.php.sample roundcube/config.inc.php`.
-  1. Customize `roundcube/config.inc.php`.
+Customize `roundcube/config.inc.php`.
 If the file is unmodified, Roundcube will show a generic login page where the user can specify IMAP server.
   2. Launch `sudo ./start.sh` to create roundcube image and start